nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `clear_by` feature enables user to clear the internship applications in batch with the specific attribute and the specific keyword.
 There are 3 cases (attributes) available in this feature.
 In `Logic` interface, `ClearByCommand` extends `Command` with a `ClearByCommand#execute` functionality.
 The parsing process is facilitated by both the `InternEaseParser#parse` and `ClearByCommandParser#parse`.

-The workflow of a `clear_by` command during its execution is shown by the activity diagram below:
+The workflow of a `clear_by` command during its execution is shown by the activity diagrams below, the alternatives of the main diagrams are shown in 3 break-downs activity diagram below:
 ![ClearByActivityDiagram](images/ClearByActivityDiagram.png) <br/>
 Group - Company Name <br/>
 ![GroupCompanyName](images/GroupCompanyName.png) <br/>